 Note: The reward can be the same piece

 of treat you were withholding or it could be a different one coming out

 of the treat bag.
 I recommend alternating between these two methods so

 your furry friend understands that he won't always get to keep what he

 When training your dog to leave it you start by rewarding every single correct response.
-In the following steps we will be asking your pet to keep trying harder even if they don't get a treat every time.
-But first we need to teach your dog the concept that he won't be getting a reward for every single good response.
+Now, we need to teach your dog the concept that he won't be getting a reward for every single good response.
 This must be done gradually or your puppy will give up!

 Randomly ignore a few good responses (do not give a treat but say your marker word or click).
 Start by missing one treat out of ten, then 2, then 3.
 Do not go below 70% or your dog might give up.
 If you stay at 7 treats out 10 good responses, you will be doing great!

 We have been working with placing food on different surfaces and blocking it with our hand.
 This has some limitations.
 Now, try dropping the food on the floor and blocking with your foot.
 Repeat steps 1-4 but pretending food falls on the floor.